Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 Who is building the Green Heart?

 The University of Birmingham is working in collaboration with award winning designers including: Churchman Landscape Architects, lighting specialists Speirs + Major, Associated Architects, Arup structural and civil engineers and Couch Perry Wilkes services engineers.
 These companies have been responsible for the completion of many large scale projects across the country including Greenwich National Maritime Museum, Nottingham Caste, The Tower of London, CBSO Birmingham, and the University’s very own new library and Aston Webb Student Hub.
+The project's key contractor is Willmott Dixon.

 When did Green Heart construction begin?

 The first stages of construction to create the Green Heart will take place over two phases of work which will involve landscaping University Square from August 2017 to February 2018, and then from February to June 2018.
-Green Heart landscaping on the former library site commenced following demolition in mid-November.
+Green Heart landscaping on the former library site commenced following demolition in November 2017.
 Our commitment to staff and students is to ensure we provide timely and accurate information about what these changes are, and what alternative routes are best to take around campus; including disabled access.
 This will be done in a variety of ways including signage on campus, Twitter, blog posts and a dedicated webpage; all will be regularly updated.

 Will building works disrupt campus life?